Caioohv/caioohv/README.md

 Hi you there 👋🏻 I'm Caio Vieira.

-😊 I am a I.T. student who is passionate about writing code, solving problems, and automating stuff, and i'm always looking for improvement and new knowledge to build better solutions through apps.
+😊 I am a I.T. student who is passionate about writing code, solving problems and automating stuff, and i'm always looking for improvement and new knowledge to build better solutions through apps.

 📚 Actually i am studying I.T. in **Universidade Federal de Juiz de Fora**.

-👨‍💼 I am working as a Back-end Developer, over *Node.js*, at **Gerencianet**
+👨‍💼 I am working as a Back-end Developer, over *Node.js*, at **Efí Bank**

 🤓 Some of my skills are:
 <p align="left">